-This report has been prepared on the going concern basis, which contemplates the continuation of normal business activity and the realisation of assets and the settlement of liabilities in the normal course of business.
 The Group's business activities, together with the factors likely to affect its future development, performance and position are set out above.

-The Directors have prepared Group forecasts and projections, which show that the Group has a reasonable expectation of maintaining sufficient working capital to enable the Group to meet its liabilities as they fall due for the foreseeable future, being a period of not less than 12 months from the date of approval of this report.
-At 31 December 2022, the Group had cash balances of \$236,120 (FY2021: \$77,510) and receivables of \$6,943.
-Furthermore, during the reporting period the Group signed a financing commitment of up to EUR 30 million as disclosed on the company's corporate website, with the goal of strengthening its balance sheet and supporting corporate growth initiatives and expansion of Rapid Nutrition globally.
+The Directors have prepared Group forecasts and projections, which show that the Group has a reasonable expectation of maintaining sufficient working capital to enable the Group to meet its liabilities as they fall due for the foreseeable future, being a year of not less than 12 months from the date of approval of this report.
+At 31 December 2023, the Group had cash balances of \$488,097 (FY2022: \$236,120) and Receivables of \$162,719.
+Furthermore, during the reporting year the Group signed a financing commitment of up to EUR 3 million as disclosed on the company's corporate website, with the goal of strengthening its balance sheet and supporting corporate growth initiatives and expansion of Rapid Nutrition globally.